 The first Macs with Apple Silicon are very impressive machines.
 But, in the shift from Intel chips to Apple’s own ARM processors, what happens to Windows software on a Mac?
 Does Boot Camp still work?
 Here’s everything you need to know.

-Why the M1 Chip Is a Problem For Windows Software
+Why the M1 and M2 Chips Are a Problem For Windows Software

 Apple built into a translation system named Rosetta 2, and it lets these new Macs run Mac applications designed for Intel Macs.
 Your existing Mac apps will run just fine even if they haven’t been upgraded to support Apple Silicon.
-There’s a bit of a slowdown due to the translation, but the M1 chip is so fast that they seem to perform just as well as they did on Intel Macs.
+There’s a bit of a slowdown due to the translation, but the M1 and M2 chips are so fast that they seem to perform just as well as they did on Intel Macs.
 Those apps will run even faster after they’ve been updated to support Apple Silicon.

 But what about apps that aren’t Mac apps?